 Lyme Disease Study

 Because it was a trial, not of a single product but rather of an entirely fresh approach, the emphasis was on determining the issues affecting a healthy outcome.
 To forge understanding around this, a more detailed account as well as follow up will help others to understand the difference between an approach to a health condition and a test of product or protocol.

 A number of patients have corresponded with me.
 While each situation is a little different, a few generalizations are possible.
 Some of the patients have been ill for more than 40 years.
-This is not impossible since the diabolical work at Lab 257 on Plum Island commenced in 1952 and was officially focused on veterinary bioweapons.
+This is not impossible since the diabolical work at Lab 257 on Plum Island commenced in 1952.
+The activities were officially focused on veterinary bioweapons.
 At the time of this writing, at least three epidemics have been traced to Lab 257: Dutch duck plague in 1967, Lyme disease in 1975, and West Nile Virus in 1999.

-Lyme disease was officially “discovered” by Willy Burgdorfer in the early 1980s, but new documents have been surfacing since Burgdorfer’s death, and the overall picture is actually not clear.
+Lyme disease was officially “discovered” by Willy Burgdorfer in the early 1980s, but new documents have surfaced since Burgdorfer’s death, and the overall picture is actually not clear.
 Lab 257 was a level 3 bioweapons facility and Burgdorfer worked at a level 4 facility in Montana.